-The Irish public procurement regime is based on the EU regime which has as its objective the free movement of goods, services and works within the EU.
-The award of contracts which have the potential for cross-border trade must be conducted in accordance with General Principles of EU law including the principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency.
+For above-threshold contracts, the Irish public procurement regime is based on the EU regime, which has as its objective the free movement of goods, services and works within the EU.
+For contracts that fall below the EU thresholds but that have the potential for cross-border trade, contracts must be awarded in accordance with General Principles of EU law including the principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency.